Can cats drink almond milk?

 Soy milk doesn’t have any ingredients that are toxic to cats.

-But it’s still not good for them, either, and should only ever be given in small amounts.
+But it’s still not good for them, either.
+So, it should only ever be given in small amounts.

 Like other plant foods, they’ll have a hard time digesting soy, which can potentially cause liver problems.